Department of Theatre Arts

 The Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.) with a major in Theatre Arts are general baccalaureate degrees providing a liberal arts background with major emphasis in theatre.
-Two years of a foreign language are required for the B.A. degree, while an approved minor area is required for the B.S. degree.
-The Bachelor of Fine Arts (B.F.A.) with a major in Theatre Arts is a professionally-oriented program and can be entered only by faculty approval.
+The Bachelor of Fine Arts (B.F.A.) with a major in Theatre Arts is a professionally-oriented program and can be entered only by audition.
 This degree program provides in-depth study of a theatre specialization and related fine arts fields.

-A minor in Theatre Arts is available with a general studies emphasis or with an emphasis either in general theatrical design and technical theatre, scenic design and technology, costume design and technology, musical theatre, or in performance (acting and directing).
+A minor in Theatre Arts is available with a general studies emphasis or with selected electives a student could design a minor with an emphasis either in general theatrical design and technical theatre, scenic design and technology, costume design and technology, dance, musical theatre, or in performance (acting and directing).

-A student who wishes to teach theatre in high school should select a teaching major approved by the School of Education and supplement that major with a major or minor in Theatre Arts.
+A student who wishes to teach theatre in high school should select a teaching major approved by the School of Education and compliment that major with a major or minor in Theatre Arts.